isomerpages/sportsg-corp/media-centre/media-release/_posts/2020-03-15-post-Considering its patrons’ safety and wellbeing SportSG enhances precautionary measures.md

 ---
 ### **Considering its patrons’ safety and wellbeing, SportSG enhances precautionary measures**

-* The national sports agency will regulate user access across all facilities, including stadiums, sport halls, gyms, swimming complexes and studios
+* The National Sports Agency will regulate user access across all facilities, including stadiums, sport halls, gyms, swimming complexes and studios
 * NSAs and other partners of SportSG have been advised to strictly follow MOH guidelines

 ![](/images/Media%20Centre/Media%20Release/2020/March/heartbeatsportshall02.jpeg)